International Campaign to Save the Monuments of Nubia: Jacqueline Kennedy gives her support

-Aware that the Kennedys had an interest in the Nubian monuments Lucius Battle who had been appointed the assistant secretary of state for educational and cultural affairs in June 1962 identified that his country had acquired a large amount of Egyptian currency as a result of its Food for Peace program, which sold surplus American crops at a significant discount to worthy foreign governments.
-The program was required by the rules of its establishment under Public Law 480 to spend this money on economic development in Egypt.
-Battle proposed diverting $12 million of this money to fund the saving of Abu Simbel, for which approval from Congress was required.
-Jacqueline Kennedy voiced her support in writing in January 1963 for Battle's proposal.
-In that same month she was supported by an appeal from Gianni Agnelli in directly to President Kennedy.
-Following Kennedy's assassination President Johnson's administration took up the issue as a way of honouring his predecessor with a number of prominent Americans (including Joshua Logan, S. Dillion Ripley) and organisations enlisted in lobby members of the Senate.
-Many senators were sceptical about the proposal including Allen Ellender, who however pointed that that there was an obscure section in Public Law 480 called the Cooley provision which did not required the approval of congress if the money.
-This allowed for the local a currency to be given to private firms for business development and trade expansion if had been in the foreign country for more than three years.
-As he knew how important it had been to the Kennedy's, John J. Rooney who was the chairman of the House of Representatives appropriations sub-committee in charge of foreign aid was prepared to accept the repurposing of the money.
+However, in February 1964 three months after John Kennedy's assassination the House of Representatives Appropriations ruled against the funding proposal and the full House refused to overrule them.
+President Johnson's administration then took up the issue as a way of honouring his predecessor, with a number of prominent Americans (including Joshua Logan and S. Dillion Ripley) and organizations enlisted to lobby members of the Senate.
+Many senators were sceptical about the proposal, including Allen Ellender, who however pointed that that there was a little known section in Public Law 480 called the Cooley provision, which did not require the approval of Congress.
+This allowed for the local currency to be given to private firms for business development and trade expansion, if it had been in the foreign country for more than three years.
+As he knew how important it had been to the Kennedy's, John J. Rooney, who was the chairman of the House of Representatives Appropriations sub-committee in charge of foreign aid was prepared to accept the repurposing of the money.

 Following the lead shown by the United States, over 50 countries in total made financial contributions.
 The United States was the biggest donor, following by France, Italy, West Germany, Netherlands, Spain and Sweden.
 An honorary committee was first founded by King Gustav VI Adolf of Sweden to create international support for the campaign, with various world political leaders and UNESCO members as participants.
 An official International Action Committee was established after under the UNESCO Director General in order to secure funding, service, and equipment from participating member states.
 They decided that UNESCO would be in charge of planning the program of operations, coordination of labor, and the collection of funding.
 The intention was for them to serve as an intermediaries between donors and the nations of Egypt and Sudan.